OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 - Self-host the Octopus Server on Linux.
 - Run the Tentacle agent on ARM and ARM64 hardware.

 We joined the [Linux Foundation](https://www.linuxfoundation.org/en/join/members/) in 2020, and we care deeply about making DevOps automation excellent on both Windows and Linux platforms.
 Octopus Cloud uses our Linux Docker image to power the deployments for thousands of customers.
-It's a stable and secure platform for all your deployment and runbook automation.
+It's a stable and secure platform for all your deployment and runbook automation, and now it's available to self-hosted customers as well.

-This release also includes new Search and API key management features that benefit all users of Octopus Server.
+This release also includes new Global Search and API key management features that benefit all users of Octopus Server.

 ## Included in the Q1 release